Trailing Drawdown Explained: Intraday vs EOD

 This post is the explanation I wish I’d had when I first funded an account.
-It applies to both Evaluation and PA accounts — the mechanics are identical — with a few small differences flagged where they matter.
+It applies to both evaluation and funded accounts — the mechanics are identical — with a few small differences flagged where they matter.
+We’ll use a $50K one-step account with a $2,000 drawdown as the running example.

 What the trailing drawdown is